 picked up a technique that she uses to this day: eavesdropping.
 After being

 instructed to go to restaurants alone, listen and take notes, she noticed that

 people’s storytelling changed with the realization they were being overheard: They began to ham things up.

 Hamming it up has served

 Maylee well.
-If you ever wondered what Feist might sound like if she busted loose and let herself freak out take a listen to her track, “Aerobics in Space.”
+If you ever wondered what Feist might sound like if she busted loose and let herself freak out, take a listen to the track, “Aerobics in Space.”

 Better yet, watch the video for “Summer Sounds,” a concept video